raspberrypilearning/generic-python-for-loop/en/step_1.md

 ### Python - while loop

 The purpose of a **for loop** is to repeat code for every item in a list.
+It can also be used to repeat code a number of times.

 #### For loop over a list
 Here is an example of a **for loop** which will print each item in a list.